23 years old. That is the age of the "Zoomers" - Gen Z - and companies worldwide are hiring them for leadership and entry positions.

 Adapting to Gen Z’s Short Attention Span

 On the whole, the human attention span is changing.
-Call it short or call it selective, but whatever you call it, Cheung warns that one of the biggest challenges with Gen Z hires is managing it.
+Call it short or call it selective, but whatever you call it, Cheung warns that one of the biggest challenges after hiring Gen Z hires is managing it.
 He says Gen Z tends to, “want things instantly or as quickly as possible.
 They have a FOMO mentality.”
 On the micro-level, that could mean bored, unproductive employees.
 Zoom out, and there could be an attrition catastrophe waiting to happen.
 Gen Z craves novelty and is always looking for the next best thing, and sometimes the next best thing is a flashier job with shinier perks.

 That doesn’t mean businesses are necessarily doomed to high turnover and disloyal employees, however.